zoldur/Beetle/README.md

 # Beetle
-Shell script to install a Beetle Masternode
+Shell script to install a [Beetle Masternode](http://www.beetlecoin.io/).
+Use it on your own risk.